Mary Ellen Wohl: Career

-In 1959 she became junior assistant resident in pediatrics at Babies' Hospital in New York City, and was made senior assistant resident two years later.
+Wohl became a junior assistant resident in pediatrics at Babies' Hospital in New York City in 1959.
+She became senior assistant resident in 1961.

-In 1962, she took up a research fellowship in physiology at the Harvard School of Public Health, partly to be near her husband Dr. Martin Wohl, who was completing a residency there.
-That same year, she joined Children's Hospital Boston as a fellow in medicine.
-Dr. Mary Ellen Beck Wohl has remained affiliated with the university and Children's Hospital since 1962, specializing in respiratory disease in children, especially asthma and cystic fibrosis, and lung growth and disease.
+In 1962, Wohl took a fellowship in medicine at Children's Hospital Boston and research fellowship in physiology at the Harvard School of Public Health.
+She came to Boston as her husband, Dr. Martin J. Wohl, was completing his senior residency at Massachusetts General Hospital.

-In 1980, Wohl was named chief of the division of respiratory diseases at Children's Hospital.
-Since 1985 she has run the cystic fibrosis center at the hospital and has trained 60 fellows in pediatric pulmonology in the program she founded and developed.
-In 2002 she retired from the position and was named division chief emerita.
-She remains associate director of the general clinical research center at Children's Hospital today.
+In 1980, Wohl was named Chief of the Division of Respiratory Diseases at Boston Children's Hospital.
+She was head of the hospital's Cystic Fibrosis Center from 1985 to 2002.
+She trained 60 fellows in pediatric pulmonology in the program she founded and developed.
+In 2002 she retired from the hospital and was named Division Chief emerita.

-Wohl is a member of the American Thoracic Society and the American Academy of Pediatrics and has served on committees for both societies.
-She has also served on the editorial board of the American Review of Respiratory Diseases.
-She has held visiting professorships at universities in Colombia, Australia, and Taiwan, and is a highly regarded teacher, researcher, and clinician.
+Wohl was a member of the American Thoracic Society and the American Academy of Pediatrics and served on committees for both societies.
+She also served on the editorial board of the American Review of Respiratory Diseases.
+She held visiting professorships at universities in Colombia, Australia, and Taiwan.

-Wohl has served on a number of national and regional committees as well as the board of advisors at Harvard Medical School.
+Wohl served on a number of national and regional committees as well as the board of advisors at Harvard Medical School.
 From 1993 to 1996 she was a member of the faculty council overseeing the Promotions and Reappointments Committee addressing issues concerning women in medicine.
-Concerned that women today face challenges she never knew of, Wohl has stated that she is especially grateful for the opportunities she had early in her career.
+Concerned that women today face challenges she never knew of, Wohl stated that she was especially grateful for the opportunities she had early in her career.
 Beginning with modest ambitions to work alongside her husband and balance a fulfilling career with raising a family, Wohl eventually became a leader in the field of children's respiratory disease and the use of clinical trials in cystic fibrosis research.
-Born during the Great Depression and attending medical school in the 1950s, Wohl believes she "profited so much from not being visible for many years in the career I had chosen...
+Born during the Great Depression and attending medical school in the 1950s, Wohl believed she "profited so much from not being visible for many years in the career I had chosen...
 I was able to progress at my own pace in a field I developed."